 The final color largely depends on the following factors –

-- The original color of hair
+- The original color of the hair

 - Texture of hair